Children Lines on the Palm

 The ideal age to read the children lines is between 25-40.
 If the subject is too young, the lines might still be changing.
 A person over the age of forty has fewer chances of falling pregnant, so the lines are unreliable.
 Using my own hand as an example, I have four children: During the pregnancies at my age between 30-37, the lines showed four lines.
 Now at age 52, I have about 15 blurry lines, therefore I no longer have reliable indicators of the number of children.

 Other areas can show these lines.
 Look for vertical lines at the base of the Venus mount of the dominant hand.
 The longer the line, the stronger the character of the person.
 A long line might also depict a girl, and the shorter ones describe boys.
 There might also be some fine horizontal lines on the middle phalange of the pinkie.
 These lines are a bit more challenging to see.
 A longer line shows a strong personality or a girl.

 How to tell if a child will be a boy or a girl from the child lines on the palm?

 There’s a 50% chance that the line represents a boy and vice versa.
 I have been right 50% of the time (understandably).
 Because these lines are so difficult to read, I can only give you something to go by based on what other palmists have written about in the past.

 A shorter thinner line is supposed to represent the girl and a more extended thicker line, a boy.
 Sometimes the line representing a girl is a straight line and boy is arched.
 It depends on the texture of the skin of the mother as to how well these lines form.
-If there are a multitude of lines, it might represent a person who is a good mother.
-It can also depict a mother figure, possible also the grandchildren.

 I hope you have enjoyed this article.
 I’d love it if you could please share with your friends, thank you!
 Also, if you have these lines and you already have children, please comment below and let us know if your lines are accurate. 🙂